zerrymore/AutoSM/README.md

 ## Introduction

 This tool can generate formal specifications (symbolic model) for a protocol automatically from unstructed natural language, empowered by LLMs' powered ability for semantic parsing.
-Comparing with existing text-to-code tasks, we pay more attention on the soundness of the general translation process, i.e., the output of the tool should be consistent with the unstructed natural language description semantically.
-We try to make as much control as possible for the overall process, though "black-box" LLM is introduced.
+Comparing with existing text-to-code tasks, we pay more attention on the trustworthiness of the general translation process, i.e., the output of the tool should be consistent with the unstructed natural language description semantically.
+We try to make as much control as possible for the overall process (at least, provide some evidence of the trustworthiness for a non-expert user), though "black-box" LLM is introduced.

 <!-- ![My Image](static/images/workflow.jpg){ width=50% }
 <img src="static/images/workflow.jpg" style="width: 50%; height: auto;"> -->